jg-rp/liquid/docs/index.md

 ### `render()`

-Here's a very simple example that renders a template from a string of text with the package-level [`render()`](api/convenience.md#liquid.render) function.
+This example renders a template from a string of text with the package-level [`render()`](api/convenience.md#liquid.render) function.
 The template has just one placeholder variable `you`, which we've given the value `"World"`.

 ```python
 from liquid import render